rickychung2019/cnnFaceExpr/README.md

 Dataset used: icml_face_data.csv (Facial Expression Recognition Challenge https://www.kaggle.com/debanga/facial-expression-recognition-challenge?select=test.csv )<br />

 Step1: Massaging the Dataset<br />
-Unfortunately, the pixels of each image given by the dataset are just a series of string separated by whitespace.
+The pixels of each image given by the dataset are just a series of string separated by whitespace.
 Have to turn it into 48x48 numpy.ndarray with dtype=float.

 Step2: Defining Training Set and Validation Set<br />
 The Facial Expression Recognition Challenge did not provide validation set.
 Thus, I will split icml_face_data.csv into training set and validation set.
 Ratio=3:1.